JulianWard147/phase_2_group_4/README.md

 grade_num_cat  188069.319191
 in_Seattle     130107.331040

 Unsurpisingly, placement within Seattle is important, as is a waterfront location and a good view.
 Our stakeholders should keep these factors in mind as they make purchases.
+Although our stakeholders can't directly change these variables themselves, removing them from the model would make the model far less predictive.

 Helpfully, as our stakeholders might be hoping to hear, there is a considerable premium for higher grade homes and, space permitting, additional rooms.
 (Bedrooms here act, partially, as a proxy for overall house size.)
 Interestingly, floors are not in themselves bonuses.
 It may make sense to build vertically to increase bedroom count, but only if lot size won't allow horizontal expansion.